-Publication Status Page/Section reference Attach the document In mainstream financial reports but have not used the CDSB Framework Complete 3, 9, 14-15, 29, 31-33, 37, 43, 45 DEXUS 2015 Annual Review The 2015 Annual Review is a consolidated summary of DEXUS Property Group's performance for the financial year ended 30 June 2015.
-Throughout DEXUS has published details of its GHG emissions performance, case studies highlighting the successful implementation of energy and emissions reduction activities which have improved building performance via NABERS Energy ratings.
-The report also describes DEXUS's sustainability strategy or 'Approach', reports on achievement of environmental commitments, and states forward looking commitments including DEXUS's latest targets to i) reduce FY15 energy/emissions by 10% by 2020, and ii) deliver 1,000,000 square metres of office space rated at least 5 Star NABERS Energy rating by 2020 In mainstream reports (including an integrated report) but have not used the CDSB Framework Complete 27-49 DEXUS 2015 Performance Pack The 2015 Performance Pack is a detailed summary of DEXUS Property Group's performance against key sustainability metrics including sustainability commitments and targets.
-The Environment section (pages 27-49) describes the Group's GHG emissions performance, emissions intensity across each asset class, as well as property and portfolio NABESR ratings.
-This section also reports on DEXUS's achievement of its 10% energy/emissions reduction target.
-In voluntary communications Complete 1-18 2015 DEXUS Carbon Neutral Assurance Report DEXUS is a signatory to the Australian Carbon Neutral program and its corporate head office has been certified as carbon neutral since 2011.
-In line with the National Carbon Offset Standard, DEXUS offsets direct emissions from refrigeration and electricity usage and indirect emissions generated by waste to landfill, paper use, airline travel and car mileage for national employees, taxi travel, hire cars and employee commuting.
-DEXUS has reported under the NCOS Carbon Neutral Program since 2011.
+The 2016 Annual Report is a consolidated summary of Dexus's performance for the financial year ended 30 June 2016.
+Dexus has published case studies highlighting the successful implementation of energy and emissions reduction activities which have improved building performance via NABERS Energy ratings.

+Within the annual results presentation Dexus publishes its greenhouse gas emissions performance and current NABERS portfolio ratings.

+The online report also describes Dexus's sustainability strategy or 'Approach', reports on achievement of environmental commitments, and states forward looking commitments including Dexus's latest targets to i) reduce FY15 energy/emissions by 10% by 2020, and ii) deliver 1,000,000 square metres of office space rated at least 5 Star NABERS Energy rating by 2020

+Dexus is a signatory to the Australian Carbon Neutral program and its corporate head office has been certified as carbon neutral since 2011.
+In line with the National Carbon Offset Standard, Dexus offsets direct emissions from refrigeration and electricity usage and indirect emissions generated by waste to landfill, paper use, airline travel and car mileage for national employees, taxi travel, hire cars and employee commuting.
+Dexus has reported under the NCOS Carbon Neutral Program since 2011.
 It has carbon emission reductions as a part of the ongoing resource monitoring, management and reporting framework.
 Carbon neutral certification is achieved through assessing its energy consumption and developing an emissions management plan.
 The plan focuses on reducing waste to landfill, increasing recycling, increasing the use of recycled products, reducing its use of consumables and paper and introducing new technologies to reduce energy consumption.
-DEXUS continues to set targets against previous years as a part of its commitment to reducing greenhouse gas emissions.
+Dexus continues to set targets against previous years as a part of its commitment to reducing greenhouse gas emissions.